rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![Discover deployed StoreOnce to create cloud protection store](/img/api-discover-storeonce.png)

-2. Next, I discovered the cloud storage at the correct location from the list of the available storage location and copy the storageLocationId as shown in below JSON request body.
+2. Next, I discovered the cloud storage at the correct location from the list of the available storage location and copy the **storageLocationId** as shown in below JSON response body.
 The discovery was done by using a HPE GreenLake API from the data services [set](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/guide/).
-Note from the below figure that I used filter “backup-and-recovery” in capabilities to capture selected storage locations with the correct capability.
-The below figure shows information about the location (region) where the data will be stored; conversely, it’s located at “Richmond”, cloud service provide was “AZURE”, and cloud services provider identification is “eastus2”.
-The API used for this: `GET /data-services/v1beta1/storage-locations?filter=”backup-and-recovery” in capabilities`
+Note from the below figure that I used filter **“backup-and-recovery”** in capabilities to capture selected storage locations with the correct capability.
+The below figure shows information about the location (region) where the data will be stored; conversely, it’s located at **“Richmond”**, cloud service provide was **“AZURE”**, and cloud services provider identification is **“eastus2”**.
+The API used for this: `GET /data-services/v1beta1/storage-locations?filter=”backup-and-recovery” in capabilities`.

 ![API to figure out the Azure storage location](/img/figure-out-storage-location.png)